sunny-thakurwar/custom-eslint-plugin/README.md

 Since the malicious site looks very similar to the original, the user is typically unaware that the page they're on isn't legit once they return to that tab.
 Because of this, the user puts in their personal information, not knowing someone's on the other side waiting to steal it.

+# Why use noopener and noreferrer?
+Using noopener prevents bad actors and links from accessing the previous tab or window that opened the current one.
+This is done by setting the Window.opener() property to null.

+Adding  noreferrer prevents external sites from knowing that you've linked to them, which means your traffic data won't be sent their way.

 # eslint-plugin-plugin

 The plugin enforces developer to add rel="noopener noreferrer" to prevent tabnapping malicious attack.